 Know your metrics (or KPIs, key performance indicators) and have targets.
 Monitor the results of your efforts regularly.
 Leadership should know and be thinking about this information often.
-Actively discuss what is driving variances - whether positive or negative - so you can swiftly develop actions plans to course correct.
+Actively discuss what is driving variances - whether positive or negative - so you can swiftly develop action plans to course-correct them.

 Everyone in the organization should know why their role is important and how it ultimately supports the organization's ongoing sales and marketing efforts.

 For a low overhead, high margin business, it is easy to fool yourself into believing that scale will solve your cash flow issues.
 On paper, it seems like all of that incremental margin will go directly into the bank.
 In most scenarios, however, growth deepens cash problems.
 Rather than eliminate problems, growth just introduces a different set of problems - and costs.

 Little hampers growth more than a cash crisis.
 Your growth efforts stop.
 You lost people.
 Customers and key vendors lose confidence in you.
 If you are planning on growth, be prepared to make it a continuous process without gaps.

 The solution is to hire a strategic CFO who has experience working with scaling firms.
 By hiring, it could be in-house or outsourced depending on your exact need.
 This person should be tasked with measuring financial results against the plan and optimizing the use of cash.
 They should also have an ongoing effort to network and make the firm attractive to potential sources of future capital - venture capitalists (VCs), private equity (PE) firms, banks, and alternative sources of cash.